 Many people don’t address problems until it’s too late.
 Usually, this is when the problem has already grown and taken root, which makes it much more challenging to solve.
 Finding a problem at the beginning and nipping it in the bud takes far less effort.

 This means that you, as the manager, must ask questions of the day at work to find these problems.
 If your team members knew there were issues and knew how to solve them, hopefully, they would.

-There are often employees in a workplace who simply don’t want to deal with struggles.
+There are often employees in the workplace who simply don’t want to deal with struggles.
 In those situations, your role is to clarify expectations and set the bar high.
-When you model the level of work to be done then you show your workforce what they need to deliver.
+When you model the level of work to be done, you show your workforce what they need to deliver.

 Use your role as the manager to create a positive company culture.
 People need to feel that they are in a safe space mentally, emotionally, and physically.
 Opening the conversation around struggles and offering positive help makes this a reality.

 When the company culture revolves around growth, employees can help each other, too.
 Asking for assistance and noticing areas for improvement on the same level or team is effective; it doesn’t always have to be superior down to a lower-level employee.

 Besides, encouraging your leaders to help their team members takes much of the workload off you.
 Then, you can use this question of the day for work not only to your employees but also to your department heads.
 This allows you a vision of how your entire office is running.

 “How is your morale?
 Are there any feelings you’d like to share with me?”

 Feelings aren’t often talked about in the workplace.
 Usually, people feel that the expectation is to get the job done and be quiet about it.
 However, human beings are doing these jobs and feelings happen whether we like it or not.